All Episodes

 I guess so.

-Anyway, on that note, we are out of time, but Michael says thank you for my islander.
+Anyway, on that note we are out of time, but Michael says thank you for my islander.

-It got to my address four days.
+It was addressed, got to my address four days.

 That's good.